 To avoid falling victim to tech support scams consider the following:

-- Never give your account details (or 2FA) to anyone.
-Customer support staff will never ask for such information.
+Never give your account details (or 2FA) to anyone.
+The customer support staff will never ask for such information.

 Only contact the support channel of your exchange through their live chat function or by opening a ticket.